 This trend, especially for DIN was evident from our first sampling event in 1995 and was not observed in a comparison transect from the Tortugas (no human impact).
-This pattern suggests a land-bound, freshwater end-member as the main nutrient source.
+This pattern suggests a land-based, freshwater nutrient source.
 In summary, this type of distribution would imply a relatively nutrient-rich land source which is diluted by low nutrient Atlantic Ocean waters.

-2. Trend analysis
+2. Trend analysis - 20 years!

 Surface DO has increased in all areas of the FKNMS (Fig. ii).
-Greatest increases in surface DO were generally observed on the Atlantic side of the Keys and in some inshore areas on the Atlantic side.
+Greatest increases in surface DO were generally observed on the Atlantic side of the Keys and in some inshore areas on the Bay side.
 Bottom DO trends showed a similar pattern as surface with more increased DO than surface sites (Fig. iii).
 Increased DO is beneficial for animal life.

 Figure ii.
-Total change in DO of surface waters for 20 year period calculated from significant trends (p<0.10).
+Total change in DO of surface waters for 20 year period calculated from significant trends.

 Figure iii.
-Total change in DO of bottom waters for 20 year period calculated from significant trends (p<0.10).
+Total change in DO of bottom waters for 20 year period calculated from significant trends.

-Water column turbidity, or cloudiness, declined throughout the FKNMS during the 20 year period (Fig iv).
+Water column turbidity (cloudiness) declined throughout the FKNMS during the 20 year period (this is good thing).
 There was no significant change in turbidity in bottom waters.
-The largest declines in turbidity occurred in western Florida Bay and Marquesas.
+The largest declines in turbidity occurred in western Florida Bay and west of the Marquesas (Fig iv).

 Figure iv.
-Total change in Turbidity in surface waters for 20 year period calculated from significant trends (p<0.10).
+Total change in Turbidity in surface waters for 20 year period calculated from significant trends.